dmlc/xgboost/doc/rf.rst

 XGBoost is normally used to train gradient-boosted decision trees and other gradient boosted models.
 Random forests use the same model representation and inference, as gradient-boosted decision trees, but a different training algorithm.
-There are XGBoost parameters that enable training a forest in a random forest fashion.
+One can use XGBoost to train a standalone random forest or use random forest as a base model for gradient boosting.
+Here we focus on training standalone random forest.

+We have native APIs for training random forests since the early days, and a new Scikit-Learn wrapper after 0.82 (not included in 0.82).
+Please note that the new Scikit-Learn wrapper is still **experimental**, which means we might change the interface whenever needed.

 ****************
-With XGBoost API
+Standalone Random Forest With XGBoost API
 ****************

 The following parameters must be set to enable random forest training.